🔄

 Where you live has a major impact on what you’ll pay for labor.
 Costs in major metropolitan areas are often significantly higher than in smaller towns or rural regions due to a higher cost of living and greater demand for skilled tradespeople.
 For example, labor rates in a city like Boston might be 20% to 30% higher than the national average, pushing installation costs toward the $6 to $12 per square foot range.
 In contrast, a project in a less populated area might fall closer to the $3 to $5 per square foot mark.
 Always research local rates to get the most accurate picture of your potential costs.

-What Factors Drive Up Installation Costs?
+What Factors Affect Your Installation Cost?

 When you’re budgeting for new floors, it’s easy to focus on the price per square foot of the material itself.
 But the total cost of your project is much more than that.
 Several key factors can influence your final installation bill, and knowing what they are ahead of time can save you from sticker shock.
 Think of it like this: every room has its own personality and quirks.
 A straightforward, perfectly level room is going to be less expensive to work with than one with tricky angles or a subfloor that needs some TLC.
 From your home’s location to the installer you choose, each element plays a role in the final quote.
 Let’s break down exactly what can make those installation costs go up.